Musculation

 It is also possible to consume creatine during training in order to maintain a constant concentration in the blood and guarantee the necessary intake to fuel the muscles throughout the session.

 Other bodybuilders prefer to take their creatine dose after their workout.
-The idea behind this approach is that muscles are more receptive to creatine when they have been used during intense physical activity.
-By doing so, creatine would be better assimilated by the body and thus help speed up muscle recovery after exercise.
+The idea behind this approach is that muscles are more receptive to creatine after intense physical activity.
+This allows the body to better absorb creatine, helping to speed up post-workout muscle recovery.

-Finally, some athletes opt for an even distribution of their creatine consumption throughout the day.
-This so-called “maintenance” method allows for a constant and regular supply of creatine, thus guaranteeing optimized energy levels in all circumstances.
+Finally, some athletes choose to spread their creatine intake evenly throughout the day.
+This so-called "maintenance" method allows for a constant and regular supply of creatine, thus ensuring optimized energy levels in all circumstances.

 Should you take creatine every day?